johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Two things are essential to transformative people movements: *vision* and *discipleship*.
 Visionary leaders must impart a hope that is powerful, challenging and instrumental.
 A vision capable of gripping the hearts of others and forming them into faithful, active disciples.

-Disciples who are committed to producing a significant transformation.
+Disciples committed to producing a significant transformation.
 Disciples willing to work endlessly to turn vision into reality.
-Disciples who pursue their work as visionary *co-workers*, rather that as selfishly-ambitious individuals.
+Disciples who pursue their work as visionary *co-workers*, rather that as selfishly-ambitious *individuals*.
 Disciples who reproduce other faithful, active disciples, continually sharing the work, values and hopes of the vision.

 In this way a movement is developed.
 A movement of focussed, visionary, dynamic people.
 People deeply and profoundly allied to a vision, a cause and a purpose that is larger than themselves.